JSW Group: 1994–2005

 Jindal Vijayanagar Steel Limited (JVSL) was established in 1994.
-Situated at Toranagallu in the Bellary–Hospet region of Karnataka, this plant strategically positioned itself in the heart of the high–grade iron ore belt, sprawling across 3,700 acres of land.
-In 2004, JSW made a strategic move by acquiring Salem Steel Works, adding to its portfolio.
-The year 2005 witnessed a pivotal moment in group's history when JISCO and JVSL merged to create JSW Steel.
+Situated at Toranagallu in the Ballari-Hospet region of Karnataka.
+In 2004, JSW acquired Salem Steel Works.
+Next year, in 2005 JISCO and JVSL merged to create JSW Steel.

 In 1994, JSW Energy Limited was established as power company, focusing on power generation, transmission and trading.

 In 1999, JSW Infrastructure was founded to construct and operate airports, shipyards, townships, roads and rail connectivity, inland waterways, water treatment plants, special economic zones and other infrastructural facilities.

 2008–2014

-In 2008, JSW Group ventured into a rebar joint venture in Georgia.
-The acquisition of an integrated steel plant at Dolvi, Maharashtra, in 2010 added to their steel production portfolio.
-And, the acquisition of Welspun Maxsteel in 2014 marked as a diversification in the group's history.
+In 2008, JSW Group entered in Georgia to manufacture rebar at Rustavi.
+The acquisition of an integrated steel plant at Dolvi, Maharashtra, in 2010 and, the acquisition of Welspun Maxsteel in 2014 marked as a diversification in the group's history.

-In 2009, JSW Group entered the cement business by establishing JSW Cement and established production facilities in various locations including Vijaynagar, Nandyal (Andhra Pradesh), Dolvi, Jaipur, Shiva (Odhisha), Salboni (West Bengal), and Fujairah (United Arab Emirates).
+In 2009, JSW Group entered the cement business by establishing JSW Cement and established production facilities in various locations including Vijaynagar, Nandyal (Andhra Pradesh), Dolvi, Jaipur, Shiva (Odisha), Salboni (West Bengal), and Fujairah (United Arab Emirates).

 2018–2020

 In 2018, JSW Group purchased Italy's Aferpi.
 Also, investments were made in a greenfield Texas plant and the takeover of bankrupt Bhushan Power.
-In 2020, JSW's purchase of Bhushan Power faced legal challenges, but the group pressed on, acquiring stakes and expanding its presence.
+In 2020, JSW's purchase of Bhushan Power faced legal challenges, but the group went ahead in acquiring the stakes.

 On 2 May 2019, JSW Group established JSW Paints with a total investment of ₹600 crore, with ₹250 crore of equity investment and a ₹350 crore debt investment from Axis Bank.